syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ### Customize view header appearance using DataTemplateSelector

-You can customize the view header appearance by using the `ViewHeaderTemplate` property of `MonthView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler view header by using the `ViewHeaderTemplate.` It lets to choose a different data template for each view header, customizing the appearance of a particular view header based on certain conditions.
+You can customize the view header appearance by using the `ViewHeaderTemplate` property of `MonthView` in the `SfScheduler.` The `DataTemplateSelector` can choose a `DataTemplate` at runtime based on the value of a data-bound to scheduler view header by using the `ViewHeaderTemplate.` It allows you to choose a different data template for each view header, as well as customize the appearance of a particular view header based on certain conditions.

 {% tabs %}
 {% highlight xaml %}